Manifest-Based Access to DICOM Objects (MADO)

 • The HL7 FHIR-Based Manifest format

-Based on the information and addressing recorded in either manifests, remotely stored DICOM Objects are accessed through the DICOM WADO-RS based transaction thus allowing the imaging document consumer user the flexibility to access the entire content of an imaging study, the content of a specific series, specific instances or only the imaging instances that may have been flagged as significant.
+Based on the information and addressing information recorded in either manifests, remotely stored DICOM Objects are accessed from an Imaging Document Source through a specifically profiled DICOM Web WADO-RS transaction thus allowing the user of the Imaging Document Consumer to benefit from the flexibility to access as needed by the user, the entire content of an imaging study, the content of a specific series, specific instances or only the imaging instances that may have been flagged as significant.

 Scroll to Top